The One and Only Ivan: Film adaptation

 On April 9, 2014, it was announced that Disney may adapt the book with Allison Shearmur to produce.
 On May 6, 2016, it was announced that Mike Newell would direct the film, but on March 1, 2018 he was replaced by Thea Sharrock.
 The screenplay was written by Mike White.
-The cast for the film include Sam Rockwell as Ivan, Angelina Jolie as Stella, Bryan Cranston as Mack, Ariana Greenblatt as Julia, and Ramón Rodríguez as Mack's assistant, Brooklynn Prince as Ruby, Helen Mirren as Snickers, Danny DeVito as Bob, with Indira Varma and Eleanor Matsuura in undisclosed roles.
+The cast for the film include Sam Rockwell as the voice of Ivan, Angelina Jolie as the voice of Stella, Bryan Cranston as Mack, Ariana Greenblatt as Julia, and Ramón Rodríguez as George, Brooklynn Prince as the voice of Ruby, Chaka Khan, Helen Mirren, and Mike White as the voice of exclusive characters Henrietta, Snickers, and Frankie, Danny DeVito as the voice of Bob, and Indira Varma and Eleanor Matsuura in undisclosed roles.
 Shearmur, who died on January 19, 2018, would still have a producing credit along with Jolie and Brigham Taylor.
 The movie entered production on the week of May 1, 2018.
 It was originally planned for a theatrical release on August 21, 2020; however, due to the theater closures impacted by the COVID-19 pandemic, it was changed into a Disney+ Original as a video on demand release.